Guidelines for Applicants

 We welcome imaginative funding applications that will further our aims.

 PLEASE NOTE!
-The next meeting of Trustees, when applications will be considered, is Tuesday June 18th 2024.
-The closing date for applications is Monday May 20th 2024.
+The next meeting of Trustees, when applications will be considered, is Tuesday 17th June 2025.
+The deadline for applications is Monday 19th May 2025.

 Please read our Guidelines page carefully before applying